firassBenNacib/KubleOps/README.md

 # KubleOps

-KubleOps provisions a secure, scalable, and highly available AWS infrastructure for running a production-ready, multi-tier application on EKS.
+KubleOps provisions a secure, scalable, and highly available AWS infrastructure for running a multi-tier application on EKS.
 It uses Terraform modules to deploy a multi-AZ VPC with public and private subnets, dual NAT gateways, an EKS cluster, EC2 nodes, and a bastion host.
 Applications are deployed with Helm and ArgoCD.
 CircleCI handles CI/CD, pushing Docker images to ECR.
 Monitoring and security use Prometheus, Grafana, SonarQube, and Trivy.
 The AWS ALB Controller enables ingress routing via Application Load Balancers.

 ## Table of Contents